jarelllama/Scam-Blocklist/README.md

 ### Optimisations

-The list building process makes use of wildcard blocking in two ways:
+The blocklist maintenance process from domain retrieval to list building makes use of wildcard blocking in these ways:

-1. Removal of redundant entries: If the blocklist contains `spam.com`, via wildcard matching, `sub.spam.com` would be blocked as well and is, therefore, redundant and will be removed.
+1. Removal of redundant entries: If the blocklist contains `spam.com`, via wildcard matching, `sub.spam.com` would be blocked as well and is, therefore, redundant and is removed.

-2. Finding common second-level domains: If `abc.spam.com` and `def.spam.com` are both present in the blocklist, they are replaced with `spam.com` to block all subdomains instead of having separate entries for each subdomain.
+2. Blocking common second-level domains/malicious hosters: If `abc.spam.com` and `def.spam.com` are both present in the blocklist, they are replaced with `spam.com` to block all subdomains instead of having separate entries for each subdomain.
 A whitelist is used to prevent blocking genuine e-commerce/hosting domains such as `myshopify.com`.
+This is an effective way to block malicious hosting domains that host scam/malicious sites on their subdomains.

+3. TLD-based detection of malicious hosters: The list of common second-level-domains is also used to gather statistics on frequently used TLDs.
+These TLDs are factored into the blocklist maintenance process to point out potential domains hosting malicious sites.
+The current process uses the TLDs that make up 5% or more of common second-level-domains blocked.

 ### Dead domains